urban-wombat/gotables/README.md

    columns (and their types) before accessing potentially new columns of data.
 And sending a table with additional columns will not break downstream code.

+10. gotable is written in the Go language, using purely Go libraries.
+No third-party libraries will be used.
+If down the track non-Go libraries are needed, a separate distribution will be created (to contain any third-party dependency issues) and will itself use gotable as a third-party library to maintain separation.
+	The core gotable library will **not* use third-party libraries.

 ## Go Doc for gotable

 https://urban-wombat.github.io